 Do Insulin Pumps Have Continuous Glucose Monitors?

-Having said that, some modern insulin pump models come with an integrated CGM.
-Although it may not provide all the features a separate CGM does, it’s still a great option.
+Some modern insulin pump models come with an integrated CGM.
+Although it may not provide all the features a separate CGM does, it's still a great option.

 In all cases, you can find many insulin pumps that connect to your glucose meter or CGM and work in calibration with them.